spazznolo/spazznolo.github.io/_posts/2023-05-17-goalie-performance-1.md

 <p>
 Here are all the assumptions with this method, though:
     - The prior distribution is assumed to be beta with hyperparameters 1770 and 126.
+    - Goalies facing less than 200 shots are assumed to be irrelevant.
     - Age is assumed to be irrelevant.
     - Scoring rates are assumed to be constant.
     - All shots are assumed to be equal.